 Check out what medical schools say about how you can be a apply to their school:

 GPA is a vital part of your application to medical school.
 The average GPA for accepted applicants is about a 3.6.
-Medical schools will consider your science, non-science and cumulative GPAs as well as the trend of grades.
+Medical schools will consider your science, non-science and cumulative GPA as well as the trend of grades.

 NOTE: All grades received for college credit will be calculated into your GPA even if you have retaken the class.
 If you have taken any classes at a different school or if you have retaken classes, your UVU GPA will not be an accurate calculation for medical schools.Be sure to follow the guidelines below for the most accurate calculation.

 The MCAT is a standardized examination required as part of your application to medical school.
 It is a very challenging exam that requires extensive preparation in the form of review and practice.
 Your preparation for the MCAT will actually begin with the first day of your first premed prerequisite course.

 Students should be familiar with both allopathic and osteopathic medicine.
 There is a good chance that you will apply to both and that you will work with physicians from both backgrounds.

 It is extremely important to be involved in activities outside of the classroom in order to be competitive for admission into medical school.
 Extracurricular activities are a chance for you to set yourself apart and display your motivation for pursuing medicine and dedication to serving the community.